overlay-market/OIPs/notes/note-2.md

 Using a 1 hour sliding window TWAP on an underlying spot pool having liquidity of $20M+ and setting leverage max to 5x will have a minimum cost of attack of approximately $118M+.
 This amount scales linearly with liquidity in the spot pool.

-Governance can and should set caps on the open interest such that it is not even possible to enter a trade on the Overlay market with the necessary OVL collateral to execute such an attack.
+Governance can and should set caps on the open interest such that it is not even possible to enter a position on the Overlay market with the necessary OVL collateral to execute such an attack.

 ### Constructing the Trade

-The value reported by the sliding window TWAP oracle is what traders will trade on this specific type of Overlay market.
+The value reported by the sliding window TWAP oracle is what users will position on this specific type of Overlay market.
 Using the above as an attacker, we should be able to take a position on Overlay with max leverage, manipulate the spot price to our advantage, and cash out the Overlay position for a profit.
 Understanding the break-even cost of such an attack will guide us in what TWAP feeds are suitable for the system as well as what constraints we must place on our max leverage values in order to make the cost of such an attack unreasonable.

 Before the attack, take the price on the spot constant product \\( x \cdot y = k \\) market maker to be